vindar/tgx/tools/_internal/modules/mesh_pipeline/README.md

 6. Snap vertices, normals and UVs to conservative grids, then remove duplicate entries to improve strict triangle adjacency.
 7. Build triangle chains with the stripifier module.
-8. For `Mesh3Dv2`, build meshlets with the default visibility-merge builder.
+8. For `Mesh3Dv2`, build meshlets with the visibility-merge builder.
 9. Export C++ data and print memory, strip and meshlet statistics.

 `Mesh3Dv2` stores vertices, normals and UVs quantized in each meshlet payload.